March 10, 2022INDUSTRY 4.0

 The Evolution of Work Instructions from Digital Transformation Developments with Industry 4.0

 The concept of work instructions is not a modern-day invention.
-Human civilization was built off of collective work instruction behaviors that allowed monumental buildings and structures to stand the test of time.
-The way work instructions are communicated, however, has continued to evolve as modern-day operations scale beyond our ancestor’s wildest dreams.
+The way we communicate work instructions, however, has continued to evolve as Industry 4.0 scales up modern-day operations exponentially.

 The concept of Industry 4.0 is heavily characterized by process-driven technologies, such as automation and connected worker platforms.
 A well-thought-out process is a series of steps that you’re able to follow to a task’s completion.
 In order for an organization to develop a predictable and efficient operation, these instructions should be comprehensively crafted to leave limited room for judgment or creativity from the operators.

 Following a process can and should mean that work is done more efficiently.
-Whether your organization is drafting its first set of work instructions or re-evaluating long-standing procedures, it is important to always view them as a work-in-progress.
-Companies that successfully measure, iterate and improve on these instructions as part of their internal culture tend to be the ones that last over time.
+Whether your organization is drafting its first set of work instructions or re-evaluating long-standing procedures, it is important to always view them as a work in progress.
+Companies that successfully measure, iterate, and improve these instructions as part of their internal culture tend to be the ones that last over time.

-In order to eradicate confusion between the definitions of procedures and standard work instructions.
 The term procedure is most often used at the management level to express an idea about how things should be done at a high level.
-While procedures paint a broad portrait, standardized work instructions are mandatory processes in which little to no room for judgment or personal interpretation is allowed.
+Standardized work instructions are mandatory processes in which little to no room for judgment or personal interpretation is allowed.

 - Industry 4.0 processes save time.